INFORMSJoC/2024.0546/src/LogTPm/readme.md

   Output: the 2*i-2+j -th element of the homotopy system at t=0.

--`F.m`: to combine the favorite strength via the decision of link players.
+- `F.m`: to combine the favorite strength via the decision of link players.

    Input: t in [0,1], t-value; s in [0,1]^{2L}, the vector of favorite strengths; p in [0,1]^{3L}, the prior.